-Networklore is my home online, the main focus of the site is network automation.
+Networklore is my home online, the main focus of the site is development and network automation.

 Networklore started it's life as a blog.
 Most of the content here is in the form of blog articles.

 Some of the content here is in a longer form than you would usually see in blog posts.
 One example is the Zero-touch provisioning tutorial.

 I like sharing what I do and aim to continue releasing open source tools which can help other people in the networking industry.
 There's a small list below of example projects and a longer one on the contact page.